What Is Mill Scale in Welding: And How to Weld Through It

 There are two types of flux-cored wires:

 - Self-shielding wires that create their own shielding gases.
-These are more efficient against mill scale.
+These are more efficient against scale.

-- Gas-shielding wires that need external gas coverage like MIG welding.
-These are for high production work.
+- Gas-shielding wires that need external gas coverage like MIG.
+These are for high-production work.

 Self-shielded flux-cored wires